O3Ol/awesome-stars/README.md

 - [awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 - [nlp-datasets](https://github.com/niderhoff/nlp-datasets) - Alphabetical list of free/public domain datasets with text data for use in Natural Language Processing (NLP)
-- [howto-make-more-money](https://github.com/easychen/howto-make-more-money) - 程序员如何优雅的挣零花钱。Most of this not work outside China , so no English translate, sorry
 - [cskaoyan](https://github.com/csseky/cskaoyan) - 提供计算机考研和软件工程考研专业的各个学校 考研真题
 - [awesome-bigdata](https://github.com/onurakpolat/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [Production-Level-Deep-Learning](https://github.com/alirezadir/Production-Level-Deep-Learning) - A guideline for building practical production-level deep learning systems to be deployed in real world applications.